-If required to offer bilingual education or special language programs, the School of Science and Technology shall include the following information in its PEIMS report as required by Education Code 29.006(a):
+If required to offer bilingual education or special language programs, the School of Science and Technology (SST/SSTD) shall include the following information in its PEIMS report as required by Education Code 29.006(a):

-- 1. Demographic information on students enrolled in the School of Science and Technology's bilingual education or special language programs; - 2.
-The number and percentage of students enrolled in each instructional model of a bilingual education or special language program offered by the School of Science and Technology; and - 3.
-The number and percentage of students identified as English learners who do not receive specialized instruction.
+- 1. Demographic information on students enrolled in the School of Science and Technology (SST/SSTD)'s bilingual education or special language programs; - 2.
+The number and percentage of students enrolled in each instructional model of a bilingual education or special language program offered by the School of Science and Technology (SST/SSTD); and - 3.
+The number and percentage of students identified as emergent bilingual students who do not receive specialized instruction.